Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: PHG-MAE: Probabilistic Hypergraphs using Masked Autoencoders

-For our choice of intermediate modalities, we chose to use binary segmentations derived from different pre-trained experts, namely Mask2Former variants trained on different datasets (COCO \cite{lin2014microsoft} and Mapillary \cite{neuhold2017mapillary}) or with different network architectures (Swin Transformer \cite{liu2021swin} and ResNet-50 \cite{he2016deep}).
-We hypothesize that these low and mid-level modalities are more robust to domain shifts.
+For our choice of intermediate modalities, we chose to use binary segmentations derived from different pretrained experts, namely Mask2Former variants trained on different datasets (COCO \cite{lin2014microsoft} and Mapillary \cite{neuhold2017mapillary}) or with different network architectures (Swin Transformer \cite{liu2021swin} and ResNet-50 \cite{he2016deep}).
+We hypothesize that these low to mid-level modalities are more robust to domain shifts and they can be seen as a missing link of Marr's tri-level hypothesis of information processing \cite{marr2010vision}.
 For instance, predicting binary maps for general concepts like "water" or "transportation vehicles" in UAV scenes is easier and less ambiguous than predicting fine-grained semantics, such as specific car models.
-Note that all these intermediate modalities are just recombinations of pre-trained experts or other intermediate modalities, but they are in no way exhaustive.
+Note that all these intermediate modalities are just recombinations of pretrained experts or other intermediate modalities, but they are in no way exhaustive.
 Further research in generating them in a more principled way would most certainly boost performance further.
-One useful principle that we followed is that the source must be a RGB frame and pre-trained neural networks, so we can use any arbitrary videos to expand our dataset without any need for manual labels or expensive 3D reconstructions.
+One useful principle that we followed is that the source must be a RGB frame and pretrained neural networks, so we can use any arbitrary videos to expand our dataset without any need for manual labels or expensive 3D reconstructions.

-In summary, our Probabilistic Hyper-Graphs using Masked Autoencoders model is defined by first creating two disjoint sets (inputs and outputs) combined into a single MAE-like model with full image-level random masking, boosted by intermediate modalities extracted from experts for improving test-time consensus via ensemble learning.
+In summary, our Probabilistic hypergraphs using Masked Autoencoders model is defined by first creating two disjoint sets (inputs and outputs) combined into a single MAE-like model with full image-level random masking, boosted by intermediate modalities extracted from experts for improving test-time consensus via ensemble learning.